tjodelberg/verilog-mode-quickstart/README.md

 **What you need to run verilog-mode for vim.**
   1. Vim plugin manager.
 I use Vundle.
 (Optional but helpful)
-  2. Emacs
-  3. Verilog-mode plugin for Emacs.
+  2. Verilog-mode plugin for Emacs.
-  4. Verilog-mode plugin for Vim.
+  3. Verilog-mode plugin for Vim.

 You can install these manually or clone this git repo with all the configured files.